philbowles/h4plugins/docs/h43fnb.md

 ---
 ## What does it do?

-Allows the user to control a switch plugin, a [H4P_BinarySwitch](things.md) [H4P_BinaryThing](things.md), [H4P_UPNPSwitch](things.md)  or a [H4P_UPNPThing](things.md) by pressing and holding a simple non-latching 'tact' button.
+Allows the user to control a [H4P_BinarySwitch](things.md) or a[H4P_BinaryThing](things.md) by pressing and holding a simple non-latching 'tact' button.
 The button causes 3 different actions to occur depending on how long it held down.

-In essence it links an output GPIO (defined by the xSwitch or xThing plugin) to an input GPIO connector and uses an LED to signal its changing state the longer the button is held.
+In essence it links an output GPIO (defined by the xSwitch or xSource plugin) to an input GPIO connector and uses an LED to signal its changing state the longer the button is held.

 A "short" press (less than 2 seconds**) simply switches the device to the opposite state as a "normal" press of any button might do.
 The resulting action depends on the definition of the linked switch plugin.